Healthy Eating Game with Myllo | MnMCutesy

 Step 1 (Hat)

-🍎 Red Apple: Crunchy and sweet, red apples are brilliant for boosting brain health and are packed with fibre to keep little tummies satisfied longer.
+🍎 Red Apple: Crunchy and sweet, red apples are often included as part of a balanced diet and are packed with fibre to keep little tummies satisfied longer.

 Step 2 (Face)